datamol-io/molfeat/docs/index.md

 ### Installing Plugins

-The functionality of Molfeat can be extended through plugins.
+The functionality of molfeat can be extended through plugins.
 The use of a plugin system ensures that the core package remains easy to install and as light as possible, while making it easy to extend its functionality with plug-and-play components.
 Additionally, it ensures that plugins can be developed independently from the core package, removing the bottleneck of a central party that reviews and approves new plugins.
 Consult the molfeat documentation for more details on how to [create](developers/create-plugin.md) your own plugins.

 However, this does imply that the installation of a plugin is plugin-dependent: please consult the relevant documentation to learn more.